Aliases for CASQ1 Gene

 GeneCards Summary for CASQ1 Gene

-CASQ1 (Calsequestrin 1 (Fast-Twitch, Skeletal Muscle)) is a Protein Coding gene.
-Diseases associated with CASQ1 include myopathy due to calsequestrin and serca1 protein overload and gas gangrene.
+CASQ1 (Calsequestrin 1) is a Protein Coding gene.
+Diseases associated with CASQ1 include Myopathy, Vacuolar, With Casq1 Aggregates and Myopathy, Tubular Aggregate, 1.
 Among its related pathways are Myometrial Relaxation and Contraction Pathways and Antiarrhythmic Pathway, Pharmacodynamics.
-GO annotations related to this gene include calcium ion binding.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is CASQ2.

-Calsequestrin is a high-capacity, moderate affinity, calcium-binding protein and thus acts as an internal calcium store in muscle.
+Calsequestrin is a high-capacity, moderate affinity, calcium-binding protein and thus acts as an internal calcium store in muscle (PubMed:28895244).
 Calcium ions are bound by clusters of acidic residues at the protein surface, often at the interface between subunits.
-Can bind around 80 Ca(2+) ions.
+Can bind around 80 Ca(2+) ions (PubMed:28895244).
 Regulates the release of lumenal Ca(2+) via the calcium release channel RYR1; this plays an important role in triggering muscle contraction.
+Negatively regulates store-operated Ca(2+) entry (SOCE) activity (PubMed:27185316).